moolah-ecommerce/wordpress-content-plugin/readme.txt

 4. Moolah supports all the basic features that you would expect from a professional e-commerce system, such as Taxes and Fees, Coupons and Promotions, Shipping and Delivery, and more.

 == Changelog ==

+= 2.2.1 =

+Resolved issue when used with early versions of PHP

 = 2.2.0 =